Chapter 8.3 – Port Coordination and Cooperation

 • Late provision of discharge information and next modality information (e.g. latest possible connections to/from trucks, barges, rail, feeder, vessels).

 These approaches facilitate qualitative improvements concerning asset planning and utilization.
-Understanding the needs of shipping lines might result in improvements of the stowage layout to match the needs of prioritized vessels, so they are ready for other discharge ports.
-Understanding the need of shippers might increase cargo discipline, minimizing the potential for excessive dwell times and empty storage entitlements.
-In any case, even when terminal users share similar visions for operational standards (on-time performance, high data quality), terminal operators are taking care of adequate serviceable equipment levels with sufficient excess capacity for flexibility and appropriate labor levels to service demand peaks.
+Understanding the needs of shipping lines may result in improvements to the stowage layout, allowing prioritized vessels to match their needs and be ready for other discharge ports.
+Understanding the needs of shippers might increase cargo discipline, minimizing the potential for excessive dwell times and empty storage entitlements.
+In any case, even when terminal users share similar visions for operational standards (on-time performance, high data quality), terminal operators ensure adequate serviceable equipment levels with sufficient excess capacity for flexibility and appropriate labor levels to service demand peaks.

 3. Cooperation between Ports